jameschengpeng/Firefighting_device_detection/README.md

 ## Approach

-The dataset is exported in COCO detection format, but the assignment asks us to fine-tune SimCLR to recognize the symbols.
+The dataset is exported in COCO detection format, and we train and finetune a SimCLR with ResNet as the encoder.
 SimCLR is a representation-learning method rather than an object detector, so this project converts the COCO boxes into symbol crops and trains in two stages:

-1. Self-supervised SimCLR pretraining on cropped symbols from the training split.
+1. Self-supervised SimCLR pretraining on cropped symbols from the training split to fit the ResNet encoder.
-2. Supervised fine-tuning of the encoder plus a classification head on the cropped symbol labels.
+2. Supervised fine-tuning of the encoder plus a classification head on the cropped symbol labels for the final classification task.

-This keeps the solution aligned with the assignment while still using the existing annotations.

 ## Dataset Notes